 An essential guide with best practices

-SaaS is simple to run, darned flexible, and scalable like heck.
-But there’s risk built in.
-If you stop using the SaaS provider, you might lose your operations and even your data.
+SaaS is simple to run, super flexible, and scalable on demand.
+But it also comes with risk.
+If you stop using a SaaS provider, you may lose your operations or even your data.
 That’s why understanding SaaS contract management and how to negotiate SaaS contract terms is so essential.

-So what you find here is a guide to negotiating SaaS terms, understanding SaaS contract management software, identifying SaaS costs, defining SaaS contract details, and preventing potential SaaS contract issues.
+So what you’ll find here is a guide to negotiating SaaS contract terms, understanding SaaS contract management software, identifying SaaS costs, defining SaaS contract details, and preventing potential SaaS contract issues.

 What is a SaaS contract?

-“Software as a Service” is a software solution that is hosted in the cloud and operated outside your organization by a third party.
-You pay a subscription fee to the SaaS provider to store your data, run your application, and handle the IT work that’s needed.
-And, of course, you sign a contractual agreement for these services.
+“Software as a Service” (SaaS) is a software solution that is hosted in the cloud and managed outside your organization by a third party vendor.
+To store your data, run an application, or handle any necessary IT work, you will need to pay a subscription fee to the SaaS provider.
+Pricing models vary based on the service provider and the SaaS applications or tools they provide.
+To gain access to these services, you will of course, need to sign a contractual agreement.
 With less IT and oversight comes less control and leverage.
-If a SaaS provider tries to raise the cost for your license or charge you for non-negotiated fees, you have three options and none are great: You can pay the fee, you can quit the provider, or you can negotiate.
+If a SaaS provider tries to raise the cost for your license or charge you for non-negotiated fees, you have three options, but none are great: You can pay the fee, you can quit the provider, or you can negotiate.

 → If you pay, you must decide to accept contract terms that you consider unfair.